Vehicle rollovers can be very scary. Not only can these accidents cause severe injury, but they can also cause severe trauma.

 - On-going medical care

-If you are ever involved in a car accident, you have four years from the date of the crash to file a claim under Florida’s Statute of Limitations. it is important to file a claim with your insurance or lawyer as soon as possible, so your case has the best chance at a favorable outcome.
-Claims that are filed after this four-year time frame will be dismissed (with certain exceptions) and risk not being taken as seriously as they would be if filed on time.
+If you are ever involved in a car accident, you have two years from the date of the crash to file a claim under Florida’s Statute of Limitations. it is important to file a claim with your insurance or lawyer as soon as possible, so your case has the best chance at a favorable outcome.
+Claims that are filed after this two-year time frame will be dismissed (with certain exceptions) and risk not being taken as seriously as they would be if filed on time.

 Steps To Take After a Rollover Incident